vinaykumarvvs/api-automation-tutorial/src/test/java/Chapters/Chapter01/Chapter01.md

 * Having a basic knowledge on RESTAssured Library, if not click [here](http://rest-assured.io/)

-This Chapter consists three tests
-1. **Test-1:** Send a GET Request of an API and validate the body
-2. **Test-2:** Send a GET Request of an API and retrieve the data from body
-3. **Test-3:** Send a GET Request of an API and store the Response

 #### Getting Started
 First let us quickly understand the following things
 1. **What is DSL?**